Balochi Culture

 Balochi Dresses

 Balochi culture is also evident in the traditional Balochi dress.
-Like all other provinces of Pakistan, Balochis wear the national dress of Pakistan, the Shalwar Kameez, with noticeable changes.
+Like all other provinces of Pakistan, Balochis wear Pakistan’s national dress, the Shalwar Kameez, with noticeable changes.
 These changes make it evident enough to be recognized as Balochi dressing.

-The dressing style of Balochi, Pashtoon, and Brahvi is quite similar, with few changing.
-Men wear turbans as the headwear in all of the tribes.
-In addition, they wear wide loose shalwar with a knee-long shirt called kameez.
-Women wear a typically embroidered shirt with a big pocket in front; the embroidery consists of small rounded mirror pieces embedded in the shirt, which makes it beautiful.
+The dressing style of Balochi, Pashtoon, and Brahvi is quite similar, with few changes.
+In all of the tribes, men wear turbans as headwear.
+In addition, they wear wide, loose shalwars with a knee-long shirt called a kameez.
+Women wear a typically embroidered shirt with a big pocket in front; the embroidery consists of small, rounded mirror pieces embedded in the shirt, which makes it beautiful.

 A long rectangular piece of clothing cascading down the shoulders and used to cover the head by women is worn, and it’s called Duppataa or Chaddar.